Get Better Quotes 35+

 insurance companies justify a better price.

-The workers' compensation rates listed below for California represent the current insurance rates we've found effective 1/1/2019.
+The workers' compensation rates listed below for California represent the current insurance rates we've found for 2020.
 There is no guarantee that any business or employer will qualify for the lowest workers' compensation rates.
 Carriers don't have a universal rate filing date in CA, so each carrier may change their filed rates at different times of the year.
 California work comp rates can vary significantly by carrier.
-We shop with more carriers to ensure you find the lowest CA rates.
+We shop with more carriers to ensure your business gets the lowest CA rates.

-California workers comp rates vary by industry classification codes and insurance company underwriting standards.
-Employers' who have an Experience Modification Factor assigned to their business may have additional credits or debits applied to their insurance rates based on prior premium and workers compensation losses.
+State Compensation Insurance Fund- SCIF operates the State Fund in California.
+Workers comp rates vary by industrial classification codes and insurance company underwriting standards.
+Employers' who have an Experience Modifier Rate assigned to their business may have additional credits or debits applied to their insurance policy based on prior premiums and workers compensation loss experience.

 State Resources for California